 Do cats like a catio?

 Every cat is different, so there's no guarantee that your cat will like a catio, but many do.
 You can make it more appealing by adding play stations and places where the cat can rest and watch the world go by.

 If you can afford the time and the money, a catio is usually a worthwhile addition to your home.
 It lets your cat enjoy the outdoors in a safe and comfortable space while you have peace of mind knowing they can't escape, attack small animals, or be attacked by larger ones.

 Is it cruel to have a catio?

 It is not considered cruel to have a catio.
-While some may argue that it could tease the cat if they have hunting instincts and see small animals outside the fencing, it’s no different to an indoor cat having access to a window.
+While some may argue that it could tease the cat if they have hunting instincts and see small animals outside the fencing, it's no different from an indoor cat having access to a window.